envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 If there is no valid certificate, or it is about to expire, cert-manager's `gateway-shim` creates a Certificate resource, or updates the existing one. cert-manager then follows the [Certificate Lifecycle](https://cert-manager.io/docs/concepts/certificate/#certificate-lifecycle).
-To know how to issue the certificate, an Issuer is configured, and referenced through annotations on the Gateway resource, which you did above.
+To know how to issue the certificate, an ClusterIssuer is configured, and referenced through annotations on the Gateway resource, which you did above.
-Once a matching Issuer is found, that plugin does what needs to be done to acquire a signed certificate.
+Once a matching ClusterIssuer is found, that plugin does what needs to be done to acquire a signed certificate.

 In the case of the ACME protocol (used by Let's Encrypt,) cert-manager can also use an HTTP Gateway to solve the HTTP-01 challenge type.
 This is the other side of cert-manager's Gateway API support: